mendixlabs/smart-apps-computer-use/README.md

 - The computer use version is by default set to `computer_20250124` in both the Mendix showcase (action microflow `ChatContext_ChatWithHistory_ActionMicroflow_ComputerUse`) and `my_server.py` when filtering the `tool_group`.
 If a different version (at the time of writing `computer_use_20241022` is an alternative) is required, it needs to be changed on both sides.
 - In some cases for text typing actions, we experienced incorrect screenshot behavior.
 A workaround for this issue could be to add a line `await asyncio.sleep(0.5)` to script `computer.py` after line 172 (in the "key" action before taking the screenshot).
 Do not forget to build the Docker image again and run it.

+# Troubleshooting

+- Executing the `docker run` command runs into the following error `./entrypoint.sh: ./start_all.sh: /bin/bash^M: bad interpreter: No such file or directory`.
+This is most likely due to line endings on Windows.
+See Technical considerations (first item).